-In working with about a dozen large home services franchise brands, the choice to hide or list your business address in Google My Business has been hotly contested.
+In working with about a dozen large home services franchise brands, the choice to hide or list your business address in Google Business Profile has been hotly contested.
 Home-based businesses have a legitimate reason for hiding their address – they don’t want customers showing up at their house!
 And some brick-and-mortar businesses opt for showing a service area rather than a pin on the map.
 And that makes sense, too; they don’t provide services at their shop, so why do customers need to know where it is?
 It’s the service area that counts.

 (Note: The brand that was the subject of my study will remain anonymous.
 The company featured in the screenshots below is being used as an example.
 But I’d love to work with them ????.)

 Appearance in GMB with Address Hidden

 Appearance in GMB with Address Listed